colinbdclark/mfa-thesis/sections/methods.md

 Developing, as I do, bespoke video compositing and sound synthesis tools from scratch provides me with the irreplaceable ability to focus on particular medial qualities and constraints.
 Yet this is, as a practice, also immensely time-consuming and incalculably abstract.
 There is undoubtedly, in contrast to the often-invoked mainstream rhetoric of technological promise and potential, a negative relation between technical and creative methods.
 Developing a new algorithmic image processing "lens" often eclipses my ability to _see_ things "out in the world" with my camera.
 A push and pull inheres in my software art practice, where I often spend weeks working on a new piece of software, driven only by a creative hunch or curiosity, without any kind of perceptible feedback or result.
 These techno-aesthetic gambits, as often as not, fail to produce a compensating advantage; software's potential to serve as a creative catalyst, which is occasionally revelatory, can often seem to simply dissolve in programming's continual deferral of results in favour of the endless processing of abstractions.
 At these times, programming often feels like a creative obstruction, an unresolvable and prehistoric fumbling towards a tool's basic creative capacity that no artist in a traditional medium, painting or the piano, would be willing to accept.
 Programming produces a strange kind of dinosaur, purportedly the from the future, but already just fossils.

 It is in these moments of outright antagonism that something else emerges.
 Agonism is another possibility of adjacent practice, a positive conflict that forces me to get away from the computer and out into the world with my camera, working in "real time" with quotidian "subject matter" to produce simple videos with few edits or technical conceits.
 Many of the videos in _Insignificant Surfaces_ are produced as a result of this failure of the programming/video dialectic to synthesize.
-These videos are the surplus that forms within a personal system of video art as a reaction to the network of irritations and perturbations from an adjacent system (creative programming) that comprise its environment.
+These videos are the surplus of the relation, the "unmarked space" of a programming practice that perturbs and irritates the material system of my video art practice.
 And so, if computation is a recurring theoretical concern throughout this work, its absence in practice is as notable as--and inseparable from--its presence.

 ## Methods in Practice

+While I have so far attempted to argue for a general approach or metamethod for interdisciplinary practice and research, it is worth elaborating on the specific research/creation methods that have driven my project.

+### Lensing

+First, I would like to propose...

+Lensing, as a practice-based method, embodies Gillian Rose's argument that arts-based research functions not as an empircal, modernist epistemology where "to know is to see," but in an interpretive mode where, "for studio-researchers, to _know is to see ... differently_" (Quoted in Sullivan 85).

+### Open Source Collaboration

 * Lensing as a theoretical/technical/creative hybrid method
+  * from a theoretical perspective, lensing is a way of analysing the _effects_ of an object/body/context on other objects/bodies/contexts
 * Open source and collaboration
 * Is there also a method related to the iterative and interlocking unfolding of technical innovations and artistic potentials?